Jessieee-0515/ERP_Prompt-Engineering_Environmental-Analytics/RAG/README.md

 # Appendix RAG (P6) Configuration

-This appendix documents the full configuration of the P6 (RAG) prompt condition described in Section 3.4.6, including the knowledge base contents, the segmentation methodology, the retrieval configuration, and the core retrieval code, to support reproducibility and review.
+This appendix documents the full configuration of the P6 (RAG) prompt condition, including the knowledge base contents, the segmentation methodology, the retrieval configuration, and the core retrieval code, to support reproducibility and review.

 ## 1. Knowledge Base